urbit/urbit.org/content/Bitcoin-wallet.md

 ### License

-With the exception of its external dependencies, this software is a component of Urbit, and is released under Urbit's MIT License, reproduced below.Â  [View Original](https://raw.githubusercontent.com/urbit/urbit/master/LICENSE.txt)
+With the exception of its external dependencies, this software is a component of Urbit, and is released under Urbit's MIT License, reproduced below.
+[View Original](https://raw.githubusercontent.com/urbit/urbit/master/LICENSE.txt)

 The MIT License (MIT)